When a project owner fails to pay the prime contractor, is the contractor still on the hook to pay its subcontractor?

 When this “condition precedent” language is used in the subcontract, the prime has no obligation to pay its subcontractor unless the project owner first pays the prime.
 Going forward, courts following the Ohio Supreme Court’s decision in Transtar will enforce Pay-If-Paid provisions.

 Therefore, subcontractors must determine whether their subcontract contains a Pay-When-Paid provision or a Pay-If-Paid provision.
 If it is a Pay-If-Paid provision, the subcontractor is accepting the risk of a project owner’s nonpayment (due to insolvency or other grounds).
 This presents some practical difficulties for subcontractors since they often have little ability to evaluate, monitor or control that risk on a project.
 Also, the prime contractor will have less incentive to pursue the project owner for payment owing to the subcontractor.
-The subcontractor lacks the privity of contract with the owner to pursue most claims against the owner directly.
+The subcontractor lacks the privity of a contract with the owner to pursue most claims against the owner directly.

 Therefore, it is important that subcontractors understand the risks when entering contracts with Pay-If-Paid provisions.
 Also, subcontractors should protect their mechanic’s lien rights as Pay-If-Paid provisions do not prevent the subcontractor from filing a mechanic’s lien.